 M.G.L c.
-30, s.
-20F provides, in relevant part, that: "No person shall address a public meeting of a governmental body without permission of the Chair, and all persons shall, at the request of the Chair, be silent."
+30A, s.
+20(g)F provides, in relevant part, that: "No person shall address a public meeting of a governmentalpublic body without permission of the Cchair, and all persons shall, at the request of the Cchair, be silent."
 The School Committee Chair will favor those speakers who sign up in advance under the procedure specified below.

-- 1. A sign-up sheet will be available as people enter the meeting, and people will speak in the order in which they sign up, unless more than one person wishes to speak on a single topic, in which case the Chair may call on them together. - 2.
-Any person wishing to speak must identify him or herself by name and address, and specific interest for wishing to speak.
-The Chair may favor, in no particular order, those speakers who are Brookline residents or, in appropriate circumstances, a Town of Brookline employee, parent, or guardian of a Public Schools of Brookline student, or any Public Schools of Brookline student.
+1. For all in-person meetings, aA sign-up sheet will be available as people enter the meeting, and people will speak in the order in which they sign up, unless more than one person wishes to speak on a single topic, in which case the Chair may call on them together.
+Additional information on how to comment, including for remote meetings, will be provided in the meeting announcement posted on the town website.

-- 3. There will be a time limit of 5 minutes per person, which will be enforced by the Chair of the meeting.
-If the number of people wishing to speak exceeds 3, the Chair may, at his/her discretion, limit individual comments to no more than 3 minutes per person.
-In addition, parents/guardians of children attending the Public Schools of Brookline and Brookline residents shall be given priority.
-Written comments longer than the permitted time may be presented to the School Committee Executive Assistant before or after the meeting and become a part of the meeting minutes.
-All remarks will be addressed through the Chair of the meeting. - 4.
-The amount of time allocated for the Public Comment session will generally be 15 minutes provided that the Chair may extend any individual session in his/her discretion. - 5.
-Discussion of individual personnel issues will be prohibited. - 6.
-Responses to concerns will be made only by the Superintendent or Chair of the meeting, or other members, at the Chair's discretion. - 7.
-On those issues that can be resolved by directing citizens to the appropriate staff, the Superintendent or Chair will advise the citizen of appropriate steps to take. - 8.
-The Chair of the meeting, after a warning, reserves the right to terminate speech which is not constitutionally protected if it constitutes true threats that are likely to provoke a violent reaction and cause a breach of the peace, or incitement of imminent lawless conduct, or contains obscenities.
+2. Any person wishing to speak must identify him or herself (themselves?) themself by name and address, and specific interest for wishing to speak.
+The Chair may favor, in no particular order, those speakers who are parents or guardians of Brookline students, Brookline residents, or, in appropriate circumstances, a Town of Brookline employee.
+3. There will be a time limit of 5 minutes per person, which will be enforced by the Chair of the meeting.
+If the number of people wishing to speak exceeds 3, the Chair may, at her/his/theirthe Chair's discretion, limit individual comments to no more than 3 minutes per person.
+Written comments of any duration may be presented to the School Committee Executive Assistant before or after the meeting and become a part of the meeting minutes.
+All remarks will be addressed through the Chair of the meeting.

+4. The amount of time allocated for the Public Comment session will generally be 15 minutes provided that the Chair may extend any individual session in her/his/their discretion.

+5. Discussion of individual personnel issues will be prohibited.

+6. Responses to concerns will be made only by the Superintendent or Chair of the meeting, or other members, at the Chair's discretion.

+7. On those issues that can be resolved by directing citizens to the appropriate staff, the Superintendent or Chair will advise the citizen of appropriate steps to take.

+8. The Chair of the meeting, after a warning, reserves the right to terminate speech which is not constitutionally protected if it constitutes true threats that are likely to provoke a violent reaction and cause a breach of the peace, or incitement of imminent lawless conduct, or contains obscenities.
 Defamatory or abusive remarks are always out of order.
 If a speaker persists in improper conduct or remarks, the Chair may terminate that individual's privilege of address.